General program information

 Why is having a stable electricity supply price important?

-Having a stable price for the supply part of your Eversource electricity bill can protect you from the seasonal price increases that occur when you have Eversource’s Basic Service.
-When Eversource is your electricity supplier, the price that is used to calculate the supply charges on your Eversource bill changes every 6 months for residential and other small customers, and it changes more frequently for larger commercial customers.
+Having a stable price for the Supply portion of your Eversource electric bill can protect you from the seasonal price increases that occur when you have Eversource’s Basic Service.
+When Eversource is your electricity supplier, the price that is used to calculate the Supply portion of your Eversource bill changes seasonally.

-Having a stable price for the supply part of your Eversource electricity bill can also provide a predictable alternative to the variable prices offered by some commercial electricity supply offers.
-Some commercial electricity supply offers will provide a stable price for a few months, but then the price will vary monthly.
+Having a stable price for the Supply portion of your Eversource electric bill can also provide a predictable alternative to the variable prices offered by some electricity supply offers in the marketplace.
+Some electricity supply offers will provide a stable price for a few months, but then the price will vary monthly.

 What will my electricity supply price be through the program?